Trade Show Treasure Hunt: Insider Tips for Success

 Do – Explore New Products And Technology And Evaluate Suppliers

-Look at new stuff and seek inspiration and innovation—new games, attractions, and technology.
+Explore new developments and seek inspiration and innovation, such as new games, attractions, and technologies.
 Gather ideas for enhancing customer experiences, streamlining operations, updating your facility, and retaining rockstar team members.
 Don’t forget to evaluate suppliers.
-Many suppliers will offer you ongoing support, so you will want to find someone who provides a good product and will get good help.
+Many suppliers will offer you ongoing support, so you will want to find someone who provides a good product and offers good assistance.
 Build partners with your suppliers.
-Most supplies genuinely want you to be successful and not just sell you something.
+Most suppliers genuinely want you to be successful, not just sell you something.

 Do – Attend Seminars And Training Sessions

-You will not only learn during the sessions, but you will also network and meet people.
-This industry has a ton of knowledge, and most people will share it with you.
+You will not only learn during the sessions but also have the opportunity to network and meet new people.
+This industry boasts a wealth of knowledge, and most people are more than willing to share it with you.
 Learn from the teachers AND the other attendees.
 Don’t hide in the back of the room.
 Sit in the front, ask questions, and get involved.

 Do – Budget And Plan

-Discuss pricing, financing, and discounts with suppliers.
+Discuss pricing, financing, and discounts with suppliers to ensure optimal pricing and cost-effective solutions.
 Ask for references.
 Don’t just talk about price but about Return on Investment (ROI).
 The quicker something can pay itself off, the quicker you become profitable.
-Ensure you ask about warranties, ongoing costs, freight and install costs, licensing costs, etc.
+Ensure you ask about warranties, ongoing costs, freight and installation costs, licensing costs, and other relevant details.

 Do – Ask Questions – Learn And Share

 My favorite sayings are “Rising Tides Lift ALL Ships” and “Rise by Lifting Others.”
 Make sure you come prepared to share and help others, but use the two ears and one mouth rule and listen twice as much as you talk.
-Even if you have been in the industry long, show up with an open mind, and you will pick up something new to help your bottom line.
-Don’t dismiss the new blood in our industry that may see things from a new perspective.
+Even if you have been in the industry for a long time, show up with an open mind, and you will pick up something new to help your bottom line.
+Don’t dismiss the new blood in our industry, which may bring a fresh perspective.
 Don’t be that old crotchety person who says, “If it ain’t broke, don’t fix it,” or “We’ve always done it this way”.
-We have to keep growing, learning, and reinventing.
+We must continue to grow, learn, and reinvent ourselves.

 Do – Take Notes And Plan To Follow Up